 Gladiators & Royals Tour : Capua and Caserta / Full-Day Tour

-After lunch we head to Capua to visit Italy’s second largest amphitheater after the Colosseum in Rome.
+After our visit to Caserta and lunch, we head to Capua to visit Italy’s second largest amphitheater after the Colosseum in Rome.
 The area in front of the amphitheater have fragments of the School of Gladiators where Spartacus trained.
-In its heyday the amphitheater could seat up to 60,000 spectators to watch wild animal hunts in the arena.
-We also visit the Gladiator Museum to learn more about the training and lives of gladiators.
+In its heyday the amphitheater could seat up to 60,000 spectators to watch staged wild animal hunts in the arena.
+We also visit the adjoining Gladiator Museum to learn more about the training and lives of gladiators.

 Transfer back to hotel.

 Please note: This tour does not run on Mondays and Tuesdays.